bunto/bunto/site/_docs/deployment-methods.md

 script.
 If your SSH certificate  is [passphrase-protected](https://martin.kleppmann.com/2013/05/24/improving-security-of-ssh-private-keys.html), you will be asked to enter it when the script executes.

-## Rack-Jekyll
+## Rack-Bunto

-[Rack-Jekyll](https://github.com/adaoraul/rack-jekyll/) is an easy way to deploy your site on any Rack server such as Amazon EC2, Slicehost, Heroku, and so forth.
-It also can run with [shotgun](https://github.com/rtomayko/shotgun/), [rackup](https://github.com/rack/rack), [mongrel](https://github.com/mongrel/mongrel), [unicorn](https://github.com/defunkt/unicorn/), and [others](https://github.com/adaoraul/rack-jekyll#readme).
+[Rack-Bunto](https://github.com/adaoraul/rack-bunto/) is an easy way to deploy your site on any Rack server such as Amazon EC2, Slicehost, Heroku, and so forth.
+It also can run with [shotgun](https://github.com/rtomayko/shotgun/), [rackup](https://github.com/rack/rack), [mongrel](https://github.com/mongrel/mongrel), [unicorn](https://github.com/defunkt/unicorn/), and [others](https://github.com/adaoraul/rack-bunto#readme).

-Read [this post](http://blog.crowdint.com/2010/08/02/instant-blog-using-jekyll-and-heroku.html) on how to deploy to Heroku using Rack-Jekyll.
+Read [this post](http://blog.crowdint.com/2010/08/02/instant-blog-using-bunto-and-heroku.html) on how to deploy to Heroku using Rack-Bunto.

-## Jekyll-Admin for Rails
+## Bunto-Admin for Rails

-If you want to maintain Jekyll inside your existing Rails app, [Jekyll-Admin](https://github.com/zkarpinski/Jekyll-Admin) contains drop in code to make this possible.
-See Jekyll-Admin’s [README](https://github.com/zkarpinski/Jekyll-Admin/blob/master/README) for more details.
+If you want to maintain Bunto inside your existing Rails app, [Bunto-Admin](https://github.com/zkarpinski/Bunto-Admin) contains drop in code to make this possible.
+See Bunto-Admin’s [README](https://github.com/zkarpinski/Bunto-Admin/blob/master/README) for more details.

 ## Amazon S3